 The high emission scenario was maintained as representative of the worst climate change scenario, enabling the analysis of a full range of possible changes.
-However, in this specific case, the regional model predicts a slightly higher increase in temperature (almost 4°C in the long term future), with respect to the global ensemble.
-As regards to annual precipitation at the country level, a slight decrease in precipitation is predicted in the far future, in line with the mean value of the global ensemble.
+In this specific case, the regional model predicts an increase in temperature of around 3.5°C in the long term future, in line with the global ensemble.
+As regards to annual precipitation at the country level, an increase of between 10% and 15% is predicted by the regional model in the far future, while the average variation from global models is much closer to zero.